 The BSSH pioneered the concept of an “Interface Specialty” in 1991, setting up a committee in cooperation with the Speciality Advisory Committees (SAC) in Orthopaedic and Plastic Surgery known initially as the Standing Liaison Group in Hand Surgery and later as the Interface Committee, with the purpose of establishing advanced training posts in Hand Surgery for trainees in either specialty.
 The posts were specifically designed to provide some complementary training in orthopaedics for plastic surgeons and vice versa.
 Ten combined advanced training posts for year 4-6 trainees are now established and funded.

 So far, more than 100 trainees have received advanced Hand Surgery training through this scheme.
 Instructional sessions have been a feature of BSSH meetings from the start, but a new and far more comprehensive teaching programme was started in 1999 with the “Instructional Courses in Hand Surgery” under the chairmanship of Simon Kay on behalf of the society.
-This highly successful venture will continue on a rolling basis and the sisth course of the sixth series is in June 2016.
 A gratifying feature of these courses has been the enthusiastic attendance of many European trainees and established surgeons, and those from further afield, and this has underlined the International character of the society, which has always maintained a very active profile in the European Federation and the International Society for Surgery of the Hand, having already provided two Presidents of that organization.